-- 5. Chair: The Chair will be appointed by the scheme manager, and will be independent of employer and member groups. - 6.
-Member representatives will be appointed as described in the TPSPB main terms of reference.
-Organisations will be invited to nominate up to two candidates in writing to be put forward into the selection process for members of the TPSPB, with the scheme manager approving final appointments.
-Nominees need not be union members. - Employer representatives will be appointed as described in the TPSPB main terms of reference.
-Employer representative bodies will be invited to nominate up to two candidates in writing to be put forward into the selection process for members of the TPSPB, with the scheme manager approving final appointments. - 8.
-Pension specialist: The pension specialist will be appointed by the scheme manager, following an open / targeted recruitment process, and will be independent of both member and employer groups. - 9.
-DfE Representatives: These will be appointed by the Department's Permanent Secretary based on roles as Directors or Deputy Directors in the relevant policy and finance/audit areas. - 10.
-Members may resign from the TPSPB by giving a minimum of three months' notice in writing to the Chair. - 11.
-The Chair will undertake performance management of each Board member annually, and can recommend to the scheme manager the removal of a Board member or the non-renewal of their appointment.
+- 5. Chair: The Chair will be appointed by the scheme manager and will be independent of employer and member groups. - 6.
+Member representatives and Employer representatives will be appointed as described in the TPSPB main terms of reference. - 7.
+Pension specialist: The pension specialist will be appointed by the scheme manager, following an open / targeted recruitment process, and will be independent of both member and employer groups. - 8.
+DfE Participators: These will be appointed by the Department's Permanent Secretary, or other delegated DfE official, based on roles as Directors or Deputy Directors in the relevant contract management area. - 9.
+Members may resign from the TPSPB by giving a minimum of three months' notice in writing to the Chair. - 10.
+The Chair will undertake performance management of each Board member annually and can recommend to the scheme manager the removal of a Board member or the non-renewal of their appointment.